RJLA/ras2df/README.md

 # ras2df
-A straightforward library for converting raster data to clean pandas data frame.
+A simple library for converting raster data to clean pandas data frame.
 The output dataframe is null data-free, making it ideal for doing column-wise computations and machine learning problems.
 Additionally, this also converts the updated data frame back to a raster.

 ## Installation
 ```cmd